5th/6th Battalion, Royal Victoria Regiment: The Regiment

 In the late 1950s, it was determined to consolidate all Army state infantry regiments into one regiment per state.
 With this move, several regimental histories were ended and a new chapter in the history of Victorian volunteer military forces begun.
 The Royal Victoria Regiment was formed on 1 July 1960.
 It inherits and embodies the traditions of the infantry in Victoria from the earliest units formed since 1854.

 A number of previously existing Melbourne metropolitan units and Victorian regional units now make up the 5th/6th Battalion, The Royal Victoria Regiment.
 The regional units' traditions and histories are entrusted to 8th/7th Battalion, The Royal Victoria Regiment, which is the sister unit of 5/6 RVR.
 Many of the 1st AIF and the 2nd AIF units were raised directly from the skeleton of militia units on the declaration of war.
 For this reason, The Royal Victoria Regiment can claim more battle honours than any other regiment or unit in the Australian Defence Force.

 Three Victorian battalions (5th, 6th and 58th/32nd) have been merged, split and renamed several times from 1948 through to 2003.
 A fourth battalion was briefly formed in the early 1970s.
 This constant flux and turmoil has disrupted the clarity of the battalion's heritage.
 The various regimental families however, sustain the unit's past and a benefit of this consolidation is the breadth of its affiliations.

-1948–1960 – Post World War II expansion

 With World War Two over the 2nd AIF was de-mobilised more rapidly than the similar forces of any other participating nation.
 It was not long however, before the fear of communism prompted the expansion of Australian Forces.
 In 1960, the National Service scheme ceased, resulting in an immediate reduction in strength.
 A substantial structural change was also about to occur, for on 30 June 1960, all battalions and their members were absorbed into the new-style pentropic 1st Battalion, The Royal Victoria Regiment (RVR).

 The Korean War, coupled with a perceived threat of communism to the security of the country and surrounding regions, led to the adoption of National Service.
 This scheme required participants to complete three months of full-time training, followed by three years service as members of Citizens Military Force (CMF) units.